irwinsnet/firstapiR/README.md

 The firstapiR package provides R functions that download FIRST Robotics Competition (FRC) data from the FIRST API server via hypertext transfer protocol (HTTP) requests.
-The firstapiR functions format the data as JSON text, XML text, or as R data frames.
+The firstapiR package formats the data as JSON text, XML text, or as R data frames.

 ### Installing R